abbeytipton/headachetracker/README.md

 - Add instructions based on bool for first time user looks at graphs
 - Add ability to remove triggers and add custom ones
 - Mobile optimization
+- Fill custom trigger text if the user doesn't

 What's in progress?
 - Currently working on adding customization to the logs